Agent Configuration

 docker

-Section titled “docker”Run the agent in a Docker container.
+Section titled “docker”Run the agent in a Docker container for security isolation.

 |---|---|---|---|